 After we filed the registration statement, the publicly traded REIT markets traded down and as a result, our Financial Advisors believed that the values we would receive upon a listing and concurrent offering of our common shares could be affected by those public equity market conditions.
 As a result, our board of directors asked our Financial Advisors to begin conducting conversations with a limited number of third parties that were financially capable of consummating a strategic transaction with the company to review the values that could be obtained in a strategic transaction including a possible sale of the company and to compare those values with the potential value which was anticipated to be obtained through listing of our shares under then current market conditions.
 On July 12, 2007, our Financial Advisors reported to our board of directors the results of their conversations, indicating that the potential buyers contacted confirmed management's view of valuation for the assets of the company but that none of these potential buyers was interested at that time in pursuing the acquisition of the company as a whole.
 In late July, the credit markets continued to deteriorate, and we observed a steep decline in valuations of public REIT stocks.
 During the week of July 23, 2007, the MSCI US REIT Index dropped 8.9%, bringing the decline in the MSCI US REIT Index in the period from Internalization on April 16, 2007 to August 3, 2007 to 19.1%.
-At a meeting held on August 6, 2007, our board of directors continued to discuss potential strategic alternatives available to the company given the deteriorating capital market conditions, including a potential listing of our common stock and a potential listing and concurrent offering of our common stock.
-At such meeting, our Financial Advisors reported to our board of directors their view that given the then-current equity market environment and recent credit market disruptions, our stock would likely trade at a significant discount to the longterm value of the company if the company opted to proceed with a listing of our stock under the then-current capital market conditions, whether or not the listing included a concurrent offering of our common stock.
-Our Board has concluded that listing in an unsettled market at a price significantly below the long-term value of the company would not be in the best interests of our stockholders because, among other things, it could adversely affect (1) the level at which our common stock might be traded thereafter in more stabilized environments, (2) the view of the fundamental value of the company, not only from the perspective of our stockholders but also potential acquirors, (3) our cost of capital when using stock as consideration for acquisition opportunities, joint venture arrangements and strategic partnerships and (4) the perceived leverage level of the company by lenders and, as a result the potential for higher cost of new debt financings.
-Given these market conditions, our board of directors determined to postpone any listing and to re-evaluate, with the advice of our Financial Advisors, the company's strategic options in early September.
+At a meeting held on August 6, 2007, our board of directors continued to discuss potential strategic alternatives available to the company given the deteriorating capital market conditions, including a potential listing of our common stock.
+At such meeting, our Financial Advisors reported to our board of directors their view that given the then-current equity market environment and recent credit market disruptions, our stock would likely trade at a significant discount to the long-term value of the company of the company opted to proceed with a listing of our stock under the